achilles945/Black-Hat-Programming/black-hat-python/README.md

     - we also want to make sure that if we pull in a dependancy
     - Python allows us to customize how it imports modules; if it can't find a module locally, it will call an import class we define, which will allow us to remotely retrieve the library from out repo

+### trojaning task on windows

+- Common tasks for trojan after deployment
+    - performing tasks on windows systems
+    - grabing keystrokes
+    - take screenshots
+    - execute shellcode to provide interactive session
+    - Keyogging and Keystrokes
+        - The use of concealed program to record consecutive keystrokes
+        - extremely effective at capturing sensitive information such as credentials or conversations.
+        - PyWinHook library in python

 ## Directory Structure

 - basic-networking-tools